ebruginski/ChromR/README.md

 The ChromR package brings some functions to help analysts, Ph.D. students and technicians to plan and organize LC analyses.
-The functions are separated into 2 main sections, Pre-analyse and Post-analyse.
-In Pre-analyse, the functions will help to randomize the injections order, calculation of the quantity of mobile phase and the spent time of batches.
-The Post-analyse functions will help to organize the obtained files according to their respective batches or classes, avoiding human error.
+The functions are separated into 2 main sections, Pre-analysis and Post-analysis.
+In Pre-analysis, the functions will help to randomize the injections order, calculation of the quantity of mobile phase and the spent time of batches.
+The Post-analysis functions will help to organize the obtained files according to their respective batches or classes, avoiding human error.